graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/directives.md

 # Directive vs Field Middleware

-If we consider Field Middleware as a way to globally affect the method of calculating all fields of all types in the Schema, then the directive can be considered as a way to locally affect only specific schema elements.
+If we consider Field Middleware as a way to globally affect the method of resolving all fields of all types in the schema, then the directive can be considered as a way to locally affect only specific schema elements.
+In addition, the potential effect of the directive is not limited to only resolving fields.
 For more information about field middlewares see [Field Middleware](field-middleware).